 - 1. Use the scientific method in thinking and problem solving. - 2.
-Employ knowledge and skills acquired in the field of specialization to serve the community and the surrounding environment positively. - Interact with developments and global variables and anticipate the nature and impact of those developments and changes in the field of specialization. - 4.
+Employ knowledge and skills acquired in the field of specialization to serve the community and the surrounding environment positively. - 3.
+Interact with developments and global variables and anticipate the nature and impact of those developments and changes in the field of specialization. - 4.
 Engage in continuous education to develop knowledge and professional skills associated with the field specialization. - 5.
 Prepare feasibility studies for projects and evaluate investment proposals. - 6.
 Use computers and information technology - 7.
 Communicate effectively with others. - 8.
 Be Committed, take responsibility, and complete the work assigned in accordance with the legal rules and ethical standards. - 9.
-Prepare feasibility studies of projects and evaluate investment proposals. - 10.
-Understand the fundamentals of Sustainable Development and how it can integrate with business and economics - 11.
-Understand the nature of sustainable development and its implications for business conduct and practice. - 12.
-Identify the sustainable development opportunities in business. - 13.
-Engage with Rio Earth summit principles, Agenda 21 and the Commission for Sustainable Development guidelines. - 14.
-Understand the green concept theory in the field of specialization - 15.
-Apply the green concept theory in business organizations through critical, professional and practical acquired skills. - 16.
-Learn how to outline the macro-environmental scopes and understand its economic, societal, and environmental context. - 17.
-Gain the technical knowhow of designing and applying sustainable business development responses environmental concerns. - 18.
-Validate the green value chain activities concept in the business environment. - 19.
-Learn the technical dimensions of green profits concept.

-- 20. Explore business initiatives and applications in light of global sustainable development. - 21.
-Know thorough cases concerning best practices of corporate social responsibility. - 22.
-Comprehend the concept of a decent working environment. - 23.
-Understand the contribution of marketing, accounting, economics, finance, and management to sustainability.
+Understand the nature of sustainable development and its implications for business conduct and practice. - 10.
+Identify the sustainable development opportunities in business. - 11.
+Engage with Rio Earth summit principles, Agenda 21 and the Commission for Sustainable Development guidelines. - 12.
+Understand the green concept theory in the field of specialization - 13.
+Apply the green concept theory in business organizations through critical, professional and practical acquired skills. - 14.
+Learn how to outline the macro-environmental scopes and understand its economic societal and environmental context. - 15.
+Gain the technical knowhow of designing and applying sustainable business development responses environmental concerns. - 16.
+Validate the green value chain activities concept in the business environment. - 17.
+Learn the technical dimensions of green profits concept. - 18.
+Explore business initiatives and applications in light of global sustainable development. - 19.
+Know thorough cases concerning best practices of corporate social responsibility. - 20.
+Comprehend the concept of a decent working environment. - 21.
+Understand the contribution of marketing, accounting, economics, finance, and management to sustainability. - 22.
+Set the important guide lines for the role of accounting, finance in companies governance.